rohan37kumar/crookedracing/README.md

 - Fullscreen mode for an immersive racing experience.

 **How to Play:**
-1. **Desktop:** Simply open the HTML file in your browser to start playing.
+**Desktop:** Simply open the HTML file in your browser to start playing.
-2. **Mobile:** WebGL builds are not supported on mobile devices.

-**Game Controls:**
-- Use the arrow keys or on-screen controls to steer your vehicle.
-- Click the fullscreen button to maximize your gaming experience.

 **Developer Notes:**
 - Built with Unity and WebGL technology.